 Regular Guest Information

 We are all consumers of the media, print, broadcast and online.
-Tom Proietti, who appears with us monthly on 1370 Connection, is uniquely qualified to make us all more media literate.
+Tom Proietti, who appeared with us monthly on 1370 Connection, is uniquely qualified to make us all more media literate.
 He’s currently a professor and former chairman of the communications faculty at Monroe Community College, and an adjunct instructor on media issues in Britain’s university system who delivers annual lectures and seminars in London.
 Trained in both the undergraduate and graduate programs of Syracuse University’s renowned Newhouse School of Journalism and Commun-ications, he’s not only taught media but served as a radio and television personality, a broadcast journalist, and broadcast and cable executive in large markets across upstate New York.

 The economy is more than just facts and figures.
-It needs analysis and context, and we call on Kathy Bromley to provide it.
+It needs analysis and context, and we called on Kathy Bromley to provide it.
 She is an author, economic analyst, and professor of economics and business at Monroe Community College.
 One of her specialties, is the demystifying of economic concepts and presentation of economic fact in plain logical language, without the cant and jargon we often find accompanying it---a talent which has made her much in demand as a lecturer.

 Mike Tanzini and Greg Frank

 Jerry Ludwig is a native upstate New Yorker.
 But his work as a contractor, remodeler and homebuilder has taken him throughout the eastern United States.
 Holder of an undergraduate degree from Muskingum College and graduate degree from the University of Virginia, he's operated Ludwig Associates, a Rochester-based regional home inspection and consulting firm, since 1986.
 He's been the author of the weekly "Home Front" column in the Democrat and Chronicle for a decade.
-Hear his answers to your home remodeling questions on the first hour of 1370 Connection, on the third Thursday of each month.
+You heard his answers to your home remodeling questions on the first hour of 1370 Connection, on the third Thursday of each month.

 Your home is not just a place to live, it’s also an investment—the biggest one most of us will make.
 Getting the best value out of it whether purchasing or selling it, is a crucial task, and Edith Lank has been helping a national readership with that task for many years.
 An experienced realtor in her own right, she is also author of the bestselling Complete Homebuyer’s Kit and Complete Homeseller’s Kit.
 Her nationally syndicated column on residential real estate has been a weekly staple of over 100 newspapers across the nation for three decades.